canaxess/presentations/a11y-camp-2020/README.md

 Whilst headings are applied, they haven't been applied _correctly_.
 As the two tests reside under the one success criterion it's recorded as a failure overall.

+### How to test
+Looking through the HTML source code is slow.
+Javascript/JQuery bookmarklets make it quicker to identify only the sections you need to test.

 ## 2. Creating a compatibility testing checklist
 **Scope**: All representative pages